tmunongo/next-medical/README.md

 # Intro

-A website for a medical consultancy company built using NextJS and Tailwind CSS.
+The UI for a medical consultancy company website built using NextJS and Tailwind CSS.